 DataNucleus allows use of a data source that represents the datastore in use.
+With JPA you specify this typically as the JNDI name of the datasource location.
 This is often just a URL defining the location of the datastore, but there are in fact several ways of specifying this data source depending on the environment in which you are running.